Priyasunil26/Kubernetes/kubernetes.md

 ### Deploying Bold BI on Google Kubernetes Engine (GKE)
 1. Download the [Kustomization.yaml](https://github.com/sivakumar-devops/kustomization-improvement/tree/mohamed/gke/boldbi) file for Bold BI deployment in GKE.

-2. Create a Kubernetes cluster in Google Cloud Platform (GCP) to deploy Bold BI.
+2. Create a `Kubernetes clust`er in Google Cloud Platform (GCP) to deploy Bold BI.

-3. Connect with your GKE cluster. https://cloud.google.com/kubernetes-engine/docs/quickstart
+3. `Connect` with your GKE cluster. https://cloud.google.com/kubernetes-engine/docs/quickstart

-4. Create a Google filestore instance to store the shared folders for application usage.
+4. Create a Google `filestore instanc`e to store the shared folders for application usage.

-5. Note the File share name and IP address after creating filestore instance.
+5. Note the `File share name and IP address` after creating filestore instance.

-6. Open Kustomization.yaml file, downloaded in Step 1.Replace the File share name and IP address noted in above step to the <file_share_name> and <file_share_ip_address> places in the file.
+6. Open Kustomization.yaml file, downloaded in Step 1.`Replace` the File share name and IP address noted in above step to the <file_share_name> and <file_share_ip_address> places in the file.
 You can also change the storage size in the YAML file.
 Save the file once you replaced the file share name and file share IP address.

     ![Replace file store name](images/replace-filestore.png)
-7. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster using the following command.
+7. After connecting with your cluster, deploy the `latest Nginx ingress controller` to your cluster using the following command.
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.0/deploy/static/provider/cloud/deploy.yaml
 8. Run the following command to obtain the ingress IP address.